-The most recent actuarial study performed determined that the Program was not actuarially sound.
+The most recent actuarial study performed for the year ended December 31, 2017, determined that the Program was not actuarially sound.
 However, the actuarial study did point out that the Program is not in any immediate danger of defaulting on the payment of benefits and that the Program has sufficient assets to continue to pay for claimants' benefits.

-(8) Contingencies and Subsequent Events
+Note 7.
+Contingencies and Subsequent Events